muratk3n/thirdwave/en/README.md

 villages of the provinces, however, the form of the institution, and the degree of institutionalization varied greatly; in some places they must scarcely have existed at all"

 ---

+Governance culture is different from people culture.
+As Tolay [said](2020/07/migrations-anatolia.md)

+>The Persian dominance in Anatolia until Alexander the Great’s
+>conquests in 380 BCE had a great impact on the political structure of
+>the area (satrap system), but did not fundamentally alter the
+>overwhelmingly Hellenic culture of Anatolia

+Gaul was invaded by Rome, but how Roman is France?
+They still carry much of their Gaulish culture.
+TR governance is Romanesque, people's culture today is of many things; Hellenic, little Celtic, Christianity and Islam (both variants), including some migrants (not just "Turks").

+---